-The 2012 USPSTF review included eight cohort studies that found full-course (starting in first trimester or early in second trimester) combination ART associated with rates of mother-to-child transmission of <1 to 2.4 percent, compared with 9 to 22 percent with no ART.
-Consistent with the prior USPSTF review, five new European, North American, and Israeli cohort studies published since 2012 found perinatal full-course triple ART associated with a risk of mother-to-child transmission that ranged from <1 to 2.8 percent.45-49 The prior USPSTF review included two African RCTs that found combination ART started at 26 to 28 weeks associated with mother-to-child transmission rates of 1 to 5 percent.^{50,51} One new RCT conducted primarily in Africa found combination ART after 14 weeks associated with a lower rate of mother-to-child transmission than zidovudine monotherapy (0.5% vs. 1.8%).52 Across studies, later initiation of ART during pregnancy or treatment with fewer than three antiretroviral medications was associated with increased risk of mother-to-child transmission.
+The 2012 USPSTF review included eight cohort studies 105-108,110-113 that found full-course (starting in first trimester or early in second trimester) combination ART associated with rates of mother-to-child transmission of less than 1 to 2.4 percent, compared with 9 to 22 percent with no ART.
+Consistent with the prior USPSTF review, five new European, North American, and Israeli cohort studies published since 2012 found perinatal full-course triple ART associated with a risk of mother-to-child transmission that ranged from less than 1 to 2.8 percent.
+51,60,61,63,74

+Two African RCTs included in the prior USPSTF review found combination ART started at 26 to 28 weeks of gestation associated with mother-to-child transmission rates of 1 to 5 percent.
+One new RCT conducted primarily in Africa found combination ART after 14 weeks of gestation associated with a lower rate of mother-to-child transmission than zidovudine monotherapy (0.5% vs. 1.8%).
+Across studies, including four African RCTs included in the prior USPSTF review, 80.81,84,88 later initiation of ART during pregnancy or treatment with fewer than three antiretroviral medications was associated with increased risk of mother-to-child transmission.